GRV96/syspathmodif/README.md

 ### Demos

-The scripts in directory `demos` show how `syspathmodif` allows to import a module or package unavailable unless its parent path is added to `sys.path`.
+The scripts in directory `demos` show how `syspathmodif` allows to import a module unavailable unless its parent path is added to `sys.path`.
 All demos depend on `demo_package`.

 `demo_functions.py` adds the repository's root to `sys.path` with function `sp_prepend`.
 After the imports, the demo undoes this modification with